isws-hufflepuff/project-implementation/README.md

 # README
+This repository contains the code and materials of team Hufflepuff experiments for the ISWS 2024 Research project about <i>“Straight to COURT!”: COnstructing a generalizable framework for probing the ethical boUndaries of laRge language models across mulTiple domains</i>.

 ## Repository structure
 - `/implemented-ex-material`: Data (prompts and sucessive outputs) used and provide by the implementation of the project, focus on the copyright use case.
 - `/notebooks`: Contains the main application or site code.